-“I’m a constant worrier, so I turned to cannabis to really help me address my anxiousness and sleep issues,” shares Kimberly Dillon, the founder of Frigg Wellness, a CBD beauty line set to launch this fall, that will target the stressors of millennial women inside and out.
+“I’m a constant worrier, so I turned to cannabis to really help me address my anxiousness and sleep issues,” shares Kimberly Dillon, the founder of Frigg, a botanically based CBD beauty line, that will target the stressors of millennial women inside and out.

 Dillon knows a lot about the various conditions women use CBD to treat; she was the CMO for Papa & Barkley, one of California’s top cannabis brands.
 As one of the first employees for the company, Dillon helped grow its revenue to $30 million in two and a half years.
 After working in the medical cannabis sector, Dillon is moving into canna-beauty because she wants to encourage women to incorporate cannabis into their beauty routines.

 “Beauty is self-care, and it's so incredibly important.
 It should be a ritual,” she says.
 “I realize that when I'm stressed out I have really dull skin and my hair is not where I need it to be.
 Anecdotally, people had mentioned that they were using CBD lube as part of their beauty regiment and I just got really intrigued by that.
 I can use cannabis to help me stabilize my mood, my sleep, and get glowing skin.”

 For instance, hair loss caused by stress could potentially be helped with high-quality CBD oil, Dillon says, since CBD is known to reduce inflammation.
 “If you wear lots of weaves and braids, you can actually have an inflamed scalp.
 When we talk about people’s edges disappearing, what we’re actually talking about is inflammation and CBD addresses those kinds of issues.”